 At the eastern end of the Altar Desert, a circular brownish-gray patch marks the location of lava left behind by hundreds of extinct volcanoes.
-Hallway down Baja, the Laguna Ojo de Liebre (Eye of the Jackrabbit Lagoon) dips into the peninsula.
-This lagoon is the world’s largest known gray whale nursery.
-This true-color image of the region was captured by the Moderate Resolution Imaging Spectroradiometer (MODIS) on the Terra satellite on November 11, 2002.
+Therefore Hallway down Baja, the Laguna Ojo de Liebre (Eye of the Jackrabbit Lagoon) dips into the peninsula.
+The lagoon is the world’s largest known gray whale nursery.
+By Spectroradiometer (MODIS) on the Terra satellite on November 11, 2002.